Discover the True Meaning of Life

 What is the meaning of life?

-This question has been asked over and over by students and professors in colleges and universities through the years.
+This question has been asked over and over by students and professors in Bible college and in universities through the years.
 But without Jesus Christ, the question can never truly be answered.
 If the subject comes up, they declare that no one can prove the existence of God.”There is no empirical evidence,” they say.
 Yet, within each one is a longing to belong to Someone bigger than himself.
 Many go along living in sublimation and waiting to die.
 Their lives are considered no more valuable than that of a mosquito in the barn or some kind of animal.

 The problem is this: They fail to recognize their destiny in God’s plan.